 In order to obtain the highest QoR, ACE supports the ability to run multiple different implementations in parallel using Multiprocess.
-Multiprocess is available from the ACE.GUI and is described in Multiprocess View (see page 116) (see also Running Multiple Flows in Parallel (see page 263) and Attempting Likely Optimizations Using Option Sets (see page 333)).
-Running Multiprocess from the GUI supports different implementations, allowing varying options can be tested against the design.
-Furthermore, Multiprocess can be targeted to a user's grid engine to enable the multiple implementations to run in parallel.
+Multiprocess is available from the ACE GUI and is described in Multiprocess View (see page 118) (see also Running Multiple Flows in Parallel (see page 267) and Attempting Likely Optimizations Using Option Sets (see page 333) ).